United States flag flying at full staff

 2. ANSI Safety code Z87.1 (Eye Protection Standard)

-2. This policy applies to all Active Guard and Reserve (AGR) Wisconsin National Guard Soldiers and Airmen while operating a motorcycle.
-This policy also applies to traditional Wisconsin National Guard Soldiers and Airmen while in a military status and civilian employees whenever they operate or ride a motorcycle while on government business or while on government property.
+2. This policy applies to all Active Guard and Reserve (AGR) Wisconsin National Guard (WING) Soldiers and Airmen while operating a motorcycle.
+This policy also applies to traditional WING Soldiers and Airmen while in a military status and Civilian employees when they operate or ride a motorcycle while on government business or on government property.

 3. Personnel will wear the following personal protective equipment (PPE) when operating or riding a motorcycle or moped:

-1. A helmet certified to meet Department of Transportation safety standard No. 218, as defined in DODI 6055.04, shall be worn and properly fastened under the chin.
+1. A helmet certified to meet the Federal Motor Vehicle Safety Standard (FMVSS) No. 218, as mandated in DODI 6055.04 shall be worn and properly fastened under the chin.

 3. Sturdy, over-the-ankle footwear that affords protection for the feet and ankles.